 b.
 Movement: pay attention to how the feeling moves.
 Does it move up into your head or down into your feet?
 Again, it’s pretty easy to discover.

 c.
 Spin: finally, the good part.
-Once you’ve discovered the direction your feeling of nervousness takes find out which way it spins.
-There really are only four possibilities or slight variations: forward, backward, clockwise and counterclockwise.
+Once you’ve discovered the direction your feeling of nervousness moves, find out which way it spins.
+There really are only four possibilities or slight variations: forward, backward, clockwise, and counterclockwise.

 d.
 Take control: now for a bit of experimentation that will give you some much needed control over feeling nervous.
 First, spin it faster in the SAME direction.
 That’s right, for the next several moments spin it fast, faster, really fast and note how the intensity of the feeling increases.
 Then slow it back down.
 Remember to breathe while you’re doing this.
 Breathing is always a good thing.

 e.
 Spin it slower: now spin the feeling in super slow motion.
 Imagine hearing a water wheel at an old mill creeeeeking as it turns.
-You get the picture and note how the feeling of being nervous really decreases once you slow the spin down to a crawl.
+You get the picture.
+Note how the feeling of being nervous really decreases once you slow the spin down to a crawl.

 f.
 Practice: now speed up and slow down the feeling of being nervous several times until you can do it quickly and easily.
 I think you’ll find it interesting to note just how quickly you can have some control over the feeling of being nervous.
 Now for the fun part.

 g.
 Reverse the spin: now that you've got some control over the feeling of being nervous and how it spins, it's time to have some fun.
 Take the feeling of being nervous and start to spin it in the opposite direction.
 Spin it slowly at first then speed it up gradually until it's really fast.
 As you're speeding up the reverse spin, expand it so you can feel it in your head and toes at the same time.
 Feels good, que no?
 Finally, dissolve the spin completely.